 Advanis believes capturing feedback, sentiment, and perceptions using online surveys needs to be inclusive.
 Respondents with visual or auditory impairments are often challenged, if not completely shut out of participating, in online research studies because the surveys are not delivered on a platform that they can access.
 Individuals with visual impairments rely on their keyboard (no mouse), Text-to-Speech technology, and tools to zoom in on or enlarge content to complete surveys, while those with auditory impairments are impeded when online surveys include sounds and video clips.
 According to Statistics Canada*, an estimated 5% of Canadians have visual or auditory limitations (with the CDC** reporting a similar 5% in the US).

-Advanis has developed an online survey platform that adheres to the WCAG 2.0 AA core principles of accessibility to deliver the necessary tools to ensure that the perspectives all respondents, including those with auditory and visual impairments, are captured.
+Advanis has developed an online survey platform that adheres to the WCAG 2.0 AA core principles of accessibility to deliver the necessary tools to ensure that the perspectives of all respondents, including those with auditory and visual impairments, are captured.
 Advanis has developed protocols and practices to ensure that Canadians with specific visual and auditory disabilities are not impeded from completing our client’s online surveys.
 Upon request, our email survey invitations include a default link to our standard mobile and desktop optimized surveys as well as an alternative link to a WCAG 2.0 AA compliant survey for those with visual or hearing impairments.
 Our WCAG 2.0 AA platform compliments our best in class survey toolkit to deliver:

 - Adjustments for visual impairments: